2023 Solar Incentives Guide for North Canton, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are usually handled at the state level.
-Once your solar system meets the qualification threshold (typically a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
-The money you make from the sale is generally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are usually handled by your state government.
+Once your solar panel system meets the qualification threshold (typically a small amount of energy production), you are eligible to receive SRECs that you can then sell to your utility company or other buyers.
+The money you make from the sale is usually considered part of your taxable income.

 Best Solar Financing